 After vetting the bids, you can settle on one technician to do the condo’s renovation.
 The technician should specify the work that will be done and the period for the same exercise.
 Ensure this is done within a week.

 This might range widely.
 It needs condo visitation by the city inspector.
 In Toronto, this can take at most two weeks.

 STEP 7: Source materials

-You can order for the materials at this point.
-You can research widely in order to get some of the best materials within the shortest time possible.
-Involve the contractor when sourcing for these products.
-At most this will take you a whole month.
+You can order the materials at this point.
+You can research widely to get some of the best materials within the shortest time possible.
+Involve the technician when sourcing for these products.
+At most, this will take you a whole month.

 STEP 8: Tell your neighbors you’re renovating

 Considering that you got approval from the condo board, you can let your neighbors know what you intend to do.
 This will take you about 15 minutes.

 This equally has several phases that will have to be addressed.

 At this point, the technician can move in to demolish the walls he deems fit.
 This will also eat up some time, usually three to five days.